lambdamikel/Talker-80/README.md

 ## Maker Support

 The Gerbers and Firmware and all specs (BOM, ...) are all open source and in principle you can build one yourself.
-However, if you require certain parts or a pre-programmed GALs, the Atmega, or even a fully assembled Talker/80, please contact me.
+However, if you require certain parts or a pre-programmed GALs, the ATmega, or even a fully assembled Talker/80, please contact me.

 ## Acknowledgements